Quick Links

 The rule of law

-The importance of laws, whether they be those that govern the class, the school or the country are consistently reinforced at King John.
+Across the school, the importance of laws, whether they be those that govern the class, the school or the country are consistently reinforced at King John.

 Individual liberty